Our story: building a volunteer-powered movement for climate literacy through space storytelling

 Electrified, Gaël put out feelers for co-founders to make his vision a reality; Shil and Nick joined almost immediately.

-Learn more: What is Space4Climate programs?
+Learn more: What is Space4Climate?

 Assembling experts